-To date, 94 % of the Project budget has been committed and spent.
-45,704 USD of encumbrance under Activity 1 (all in signed contracts) and approximate 19,000 USD available Under Activity 4 will be rolled out for budget execution to the year 2013 to ensure the continuous implementation of initiated contracts and two or three ad-hoc training activities.

 The proposed budget for 2012/2013 is enclosed as Annex V.

 9. Planning for the next year

 Provided the limited funds under the Project, it is proposed that during 2013 the Project continues with the implementation of 20 consultancy contracts initiated in late 2012.
 In terms of budget, it is proposed to transfer the remaining approximate 9,000 USD from Activity 1 (consultancy) to Activity 4 (training).